jktomer/website/content/en/docs/reference/glossary/shuffle-sharding.md

 <!--more-->

-We are often concerned with insulating different flows of requests from each other, so that a heavy flow does not crowd out light flows.
+We are often concerned with insulating different flows of requests from each other, so that a high-intensity flow does not crowd out low-intensity flows.
 A simple way to put requests into queues is to hash some characteristics of the request, modulo the number of queues, to get the index of the queue to use.
 The hash function uses as input